dalewright/dalewright.github.io/readme.md

 **Melbourne, Victoria, Australia**
 2016 – 2017

-Contributed to succesfull clinical and business improvement programme, enabled by Cerner's oncology reccomended-workflows and technology solutions.
+Contributed to succesfull clinical and business improvement project, enabled by Cerner's oncology reccomended-workflows and technology solutions.

 > "Between 20/06/17 and 11/08/17 we have treated 240 patients with 548 cycles of chemotherapy, and 45/70 regimens have been prescribed.
 No significant errors have been recorded.
 Processes to audit dose modification data for quality improvement and develop/maintain electronic regimens have been developed."
 [Learn More](http://cosa-2017.p.asnevents.com.au/days/2017-11-13/abstract/47697)